How to Spot Early Signs of Birth Injuries in Babies

 • Weak or deficient reflexes

-Types of Birth Injuries
+Types Of Birth Injuries

-A baby is completely vulnerable during the labor and delivery process, which is why negligence during this type of medical scenario can be even more disturbing and detrimental to the well-being of the child.
+A baby is completely vulnerable during the labor and delivery process, which is why birth trauma during this type of medical scenario can be even more disturbing and detrimental to the well-being of the child.
 As a parent, it is important to understand when and how you can hold your doctor, hospital, and other medical staff accountable for their negligent behavior and wrongdoing.

 Brain-Related Birth Injuries